Raise your hand if you just can’t wait until baby cold and flu season?

 This means that you no longer need to force down your baby’s arms or try to hold your baby’s head still.
 And you don’t have to dread the piercing cries while cleaning your baby’s nose.

-Instead, you can play and laugh and clean her nose without any extra stress for either of you!
+Instead, you can play and laugh and clean their nose without any extra stress for either of you!

-Does your baby hate to have her nose cleaned?
+💬 Does your baby hate to have their nose cleaned too?
 What tips help make this easier for your family?